ControlCore-Project/documentation/docs/source/usage.rst

 The debug windows pop up.

-Finally, remember to close the debug windows with mouse, once the results are obtained.
+Remember to close the debug windows with mouse, once the results are obtained.

 Instead of debug, you may use the run command to execute the workflows without debug windows.